octaviotastico/loula-wage-access/README.md

 **Important Note**: Your terminal has to be in the `/src` directory.

-If instead of using Docker, you were to run the app locally instead, you would need to have a PostgreSQL database running, and run the `init.sql` file to create the needed database, tables, and populate them.
+If instead of using Docker, you were to run the app locally instead, you would need to have a [PostgreSQL database](https://www.postgresql.org/download/) running, and run the `init.sql` file to create the needed database, tables, and populate them.

 I added the .env on purpose, so anyone can run this easily.

-For the frontend, you would need to run:
+For the **frontend**, you would need to run:

 ```
 cd src/app-frontend